TidierOrg/TidierVest.jl/docs/src/index.md

 # Harbest.jl

 Web Scraping is a technique to get data from the internet.
-In this package you can do this to get data from an static HTML.
+In this package you can do this to get data from a static HTML.

 This is a port form [tidyverse/Rvest](https://github.com/tidyverse/rvest)